SoumyarupChattejeeCSE/Cars-true-value-prediction/README.md

-# Cars true value prediction
+# Cars' true value prediction

 ### This project aims to find the most suitable machine learning model for predicting the price of second hand cars or used cars.